What to bring on a trip to Europe

 They may be simple, but you can add accessories to make your look more interesting and versatile every day.

-I highly recommend quick-dry t-shirts.
+I highly recommend quick-dry t-shirts, such as Uniqlo AIRism.
 You’ll be grateful for packing those every time you do your laundry during your trip (don’t assume you’ll always find a drier).

 You may want to add a top that’s more elegant, a blouse or a button up shirt, for going out at night or for more formal occasions.

-Because the weather is unpredictable in many places in Europe, you may be sweating on a crowded train, but freezing on the street.
+Because the weather is unpredictable in many places in Europe, you may be sweating on a crowded train, but freezing when out on the street.

 These are lightweight and do not take up too much space in your luggage, but are absolute life savers when the temperature suddenly drops.

-As for jackets, a good fleece jacket is essential for cooler evenings during summer.
+A light jacket is essential for cooler evenings, even during summer.

-Fleece jackets are lightweight and and will also dry quickly when washed or if you’re caught in the rain in the middle of summer…
+I travel with a fleece jacket because it’s lightweight and will also dry quickly when washed or if you’re caught in the rain.

-Another option that’s perfect for travel is a SCOTTeVEST.
+Another great option that’s perfect for travel is a SCOTTeVEST.

 These are designed with a surprising number of hidden pockets that you can store just about anything in!